ajschumacher/so_tense_very_flow_wow/README.md

 ## <tf.Tensor 'Const:0' shape=() dtype=float32>
 ```

 Note that this _doesn't_ tell us what that number _is_!
-To get the
+To evaluate
-numerical value of `input_value`, we need to create a "session" to
+`input_value` and get a numerical value out, we need to create a
-evaluate graph operations.
-Only then we can expliciatly ask to
+"session" where graph operations can be evaluated and then explicitly
-evaluate `input_value` and get its numerical value out.
+ask to evaluate or "run" `input_value`.

 ```python
 >>> sess = tf.Session()